Neural Network Research to Predict Gap Risk for Financial Assets

 - I have re-trained and validated several scenarios for the CNN using GAF images.
 Unfortunately I had to stop because the results were hard to track.
 The analysis is therefore incomplete.

-- The results for these simulations so far are more encouraging: validation dataset with ~60% correlation between the training/validation GAF images dataset yield [Accuracy at 1 decimal place = 44%, R^2=46%, MSE=3%].
+- The results for these simulations so far are more encouraging: validation dataset with ~60% correlation between the training/validation GAF images dataset yield [Threshold Accuracy at 1 decimal place = 44%, R^2=46%, MSE=3%].

 - I still need to dig to understand the correlation between these images for different dataset but it’s clearer what hyperparameters help